DineWithMe/Development-Tools/README.md

 Container              | Docker
 Serverless             | Zeit Now, Heroku, Prisma

-**not yet finalize, may switch to Jenkins but CircleCI seem convenience enough, ultimately it depend on the cost
+**not yet finalize, may switch to Jenkins but CircleCI seems convenience enough, ultimately it depends on the cost

 ## Rule and Styling